zinga331/recognition-frontend/notes.md

 # Christian Hall's Notes and Deliverables

+## JavaScript Deliverables

+### Personal notes on what to do for the deliverable:

+- Add functionality to simulate logging in, displaying the user's name, based on what they entered with register or login.

+- Add functionality to update the size of the table, by deleting or adding rows.

+- Simulate getting a random image from the server and displaying it, rather than the same image every time.

+- Show some way of doing notifications, like a popup or something.

 ## CSS ASSIGNMENT DELIVERABLES

 - _Header, Footer, and main content body_ - The header, footer, and main content body are styled with a background color, and the main content body has a border.